 Andy Vernon (Creative Director)

-joint honours degree in Horticulture with European Studies.
+degree in Horticulture with European Studies.

 Andy left Kew to join 'The Palm Centre' in Surrey as the Retail and Displays Manager and got a taste for display horticulture at RHS shows.
 However, after just a year he was offered an opportunity he couldn't ignore.
 A six month professional internship in Public Garden Management at the National Tropical Botanical Garden of the USA followed, based on Kauai, the oldest of the Hawaiian islands.